mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 The client and concentrator MUST open each a unidirectional stream for port mapping as soon as the QUIC connection is established.
-The first byte of each stream MUST be 'P', signalling the stream is used for port mapping.
+The first byte of each stream MUST be 'P', signalling that the stream is used for port mapping.

 After the QUIC connection is established, the client can start using the datagram or the stream mode.
 The client can also request the concentrator to accept inbound connections on their behalf.
 First the client has to send a message on the port mapping stream to request a new port to be opened by the concentrator.
 After a port mapping response has been received, the concentrator can start opening bidirectional streams to forward inbound connections.
+The format of these messages is specified in section {{messages-format}}.

 # Messages format